By Rhonda Carrier

-York is one of those places we visit as a family a lot, without ever seeming to exhaust its many attractions, many of which are free and many of which deal with the city’s rich Roman, Viking and Victorian history.
-Here are our favourite tried-and-tested recommendations:
+As a family we visit York a lot without exhausting its many attractions, many of which are free and many of which deal with the city’s rich Roman, Viking and Victorian history.
+The following are our favourite tried-and-tested recommendations, some of them available on the money-saving York Pass.

 • York Dungeon.
 One for over-10s, this schlocky but belly-laugh-filled tour of York’s murkier past takes the form of grisly scenarios acted out by costumed actors, who often drag in members of the audience too.